Codecademy/docs/content/ruby/concepts/jruby/jruby.md

 ## Interpreter Differences

-JRuby will interpret ruby code using Java's Virtual Machine (JVM) rather than Ruby's interpreter.
+JRuby will interpret Ruby code using Java's Virtual Machine (JVM) rather than Ruby's interpreter.
 All of Ruby's built-in core classes are supported by JRuby and most standard libraries; however, there are a few missing libraries that depend on a C language implementation.

 ### Global Interrupt Lock